 In 1996, the legislature authorized the board to establish the Iowa Physician Health Committee, which administers a program for monitoring the recovery and/or rehabilitation of impaired physicians.

-The board regulates the practice of medicine and surgery and acupuncture under the authority of Iowa Code chapters 147, 148, 148E, 148H and agency No. 653 (Board of Medicine) in the Iowa Administrative Code.
+The board regulates the practice of medicine and surgery, acupuncture and genetic counseling under the authority of Iowa Code chapters 147, 148, 148E, 148H and agency No. 653 (Board of Medicine) in the Iowa Administrative Code.
 The board has significant authority over licensees, establishing regulations by proposing legislation or adopting administrative rules.
-Correspondingly, the board is charged with enforcing these rules and laws to protect the public from licensees who do not practice medicine and acupuncture within prevailing and acceptable standards of the practices of medicine and acupuncture.
-The board also issues cease and desist notices to persons who practice medicine and/or acupuncture without a board-issued license.
+Correspondingly, the board is charged with enforcing these rules and laws to protect the public from licensees who do not practice medicine, acupuncture and genetic counseling within prevailing and acceptable standards of the practices of medicine and acupuncture.
+The board also issues cease and desist notices to persons who practice medicine and/or acupuncture and genetic counseling without a board-issued license.

 The board is an executive branch agency within the Iowa Department of Public Health.
 The board’s office and administrative staff are located at 400 SW Eighth Street, Suite C, Des Moines, Iowa 50309.